jumeike/jumeike.github.io/content/authors/admin/_index.md

 ---

 **About me**

-I am a computer science PhD student at the University of Kansas advised by Prof. Mohammad Alian.
-In my research work, I have explored the optimization of software architectural simulators to enable efficient computer design and reduce energy costs.
+I am a computer science PhD student at the University of Kansas advised by Prof. Mohammad Alian[malian](https://alian.ku.edu).
+In our work [Architecture Research Group](https://arg.ku.edu/), we have explored the optimization of software architectural simulators to enable efficient computer design and reduce energy costs.
 I am also working on “Device-less Networking” which investigates efficient CPU designs for improved I/O performance.

 **Research Interest**